zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 which friends have confirmed that they have our current shared signing pubkey.

-FIXME: this needs a way in the toxcore api for the client to aver that it has saved the latest savedata, since only once the key is saved should we confirm receipt.
-Ugly, but I see no way around it.

 We save across sessions the latest shared signing pubkey we have received from each friend.